 Parent and Child Fostering

-So what makes this type of foster service so important?
+So, what makes mother and baby foster placements so important?

 Not everyone is a natural mother or father.
 Indeed, many families find themselves struggling to care for their new baby for a variety of reasons – especially, as we often find with these placements when the parent is under the age of 18 and lack parenting experience.
 In these situations, it’s vitally important that the family are provided help and support to ensure that their child is cared for properly and all of their needs are met.